Love French Food

 ❤️About This Recipe

-A Cheese soufflé recipe or should I say, Soufflé au Fromage de Chèvre!
-This is such a delicious dish and very inexpensive to make too.
+A cheese soufflé recipe, or should I say, Soufflé au Fromage de Chèvre!
+This is such a delicious dish and very inexpensive to make, too.

-Or make it truly "fromage de chèvre" meaning goat cheese, which has been aged.
-Although the aging process only takes a few months, the cheese is harder and more crumbly than the soft, fluffy cheese people think of in North America where it is the cheese addition to "Greek Salad" here.
-You will find a helpful shopping guide for aged chèvre here made in a variety of countries.
+Or make it truly "fromage de chèvre," meaning goat cheese, which has been aged.
+Although the aging process only takes a few months, the cheese is harder and more crumbly than the soft, fluffy cheese people think of in North America, where it is the cheese addition to "Greek Salad" here.
+You will find a helpful shopping guide for aged chèvre here, made in a variety of countries.

-If you have never made a soufflé before, you may like to read a few tips that I have put together Soufflé Recipe Tips.
+If you have never made a soufflé before, you may like to read a few tips that I have put together in Soufflé Recipe Tips.
 It will help with the ins and outs of soufflé making and how to solve problems.
-A soufflé that does not turn out is usually caused by some small thing that has been overlooked such as a small amount of egg yolk preventing the egg whites from becoming nice and stiff.
+A soufflé that does not turn out is usually caused by some small thing that has been overlooked, such as a small amount of egg yolk preventing the egg whites from becoming nice and stiff.

 An egg separator is perfect to prevent this from happening.
 Plus, always use a small bowl to break the egg white into before adding to the bulk so you can easily see that there is no yolk.
 It's much better to discard one egg than all of them!
-Even one drop of egg yolk will stop the whites from beating up firm and preventing your soufflé from baking firm and airy.
+Even one drop of egg yolk will stop the whites from beating up firm and prevent your soufflé from baking firm and airy.

 Take the eggs out of the refrigerator about an hour before using or place them in a bowl of warm water for 15 minutes.

-You will need a Charlotte mould/tin or if not, a deep dish suitable for the oven.
+You will need a Charlotte mould/tin, or if not, a deep dish suitable for the oven.
 A guide here is about a 2 ½ pint/1.5 litre soufflé dish.

 Top Tips